absmach/magistrala-docs/docs/user-guide/clients/channels.md

 The roles presented will also be the very same Channel Roles from above.

 ![Assign role members](../../img/clients/channel-assign-member.png)

-Channel Members can have multiple Channel Roles assigned to them.

 ### Unassign Channel Members